aspnet/SignalR/specs/HubProtocol.md

 If the caller invokes `SingleResult`, they will get a single result back, and there is no problem.
 The problem arises with `StreamedResults`.
 If the caller asks for a single `int`, and is thus not expecting a stream, and the callee returns a single int in a `Result` frame, the caller thinks that it has received the correct data, but actually they have disagreed on the return type of the method (the caller believes it is `int` but the callee believes it is `IEnumerable<int>`).
 Callers and callees should not disagree on the signatures of these methods, so the difference between a streamed result and a single result should be explicit.
 Thus, the rules above.

-On the Caller side, the user code which performs the invocation indicates how it would like to receive the results and it is up the Caller's Binder to determine how to handle the result.
-If the Caller expects only a single result, but multiple results are returned, the Caller's Binder should yield an error indicating that multiple results were returned.
-However, if a Caller expects multiple results, but only a single result is returned, the Caller's Binder should yield that single result and indicate there are no further results.

 ## Errors

 Errors are indicated by the presence of the `error` field in a `Completion` message.
 Errors always indicate the immediate end of the invocation.
 In the case of streamed responses, the arrival of a `Completion` message indicating an error should **not** stop the dispatching of previously-received results.
 The error is only yielded after the previously-received results have been dispatched.

-## Completion and Results

-A Invocation is only considered completed when the `Completion` message is recevied.
-Receiving **any** message using the same `Invocation ID` after a `Completion` message has been received for that invocation is considered a protocol error and the recipient should immediately terminate the connection.
-For non-streamed results, it is up to the Callee whether to encode the result in a separate `Result` message, or within the `Completion` message.
+If either endpoint commits a Protocol Error (see examples below), the other endpoint may immediately terminate the underlying connection.

+* It is a protocol error for any message to be missing a required field, or to have an unrecognized field.
+* It is a protocol error for a Caller to send a `Result` or `Completion` message with an `Invocation ID` that has not been received in an `Invocation` message from the Callee
-It is a protocol error for a Caller to send a `Result` or `Completion` message in response to a Non-Blocking Invocation (see "Non-Blocking Invocations" above)
+* It is a protocol error for a Caller to send a `Result` or `Completion` message in response to a Non-Blocking Invocation (see "Non-Blocking Invocations" above)
+* It is a protocol error for a Caller to send a `Completion` message carrying a result when a `Result` message has previously been sent for the same `Invocation ID`.
+* It is a protocol error for a Caller to send a `Completion` message carrying both a result and an error.
+* It is a protocol error for an `Invocation` message to have an `Invocation ID` that has already been used by *that* endpoint.
+However, it is **not an error** for one endpoint to use an `Invocation ID` that was previously used by the other endpoint (allowing each endpoint to track it's own IDs).

 ## Examples